glotzerlab/hoomd-blue/INSTALLING.rst

   For HOOMD-blue on AMD GPUs, the following limitations currently apply.

-      1. Certain HOOMD-blue kernels trigger a `unknown HSA error <https://github.com/ROCm-Developer-Tools/HIP/issues/1662>`_.
+   1. Certain HOOMD-blue kernels trigger an `unknown HSA error <https://github.com/ROCm-Developer-Tools/HIP/issues/1662>`_.
    2. The `mpcd` component is disabled on AMD GPUs.
    3. Multi-GPU execution via unified memory is not available.

 **For threaded parallelism on the CPU** (required when ``ENABLE_TBB=on``)